 - Go for a walk during lunch (seriously even 15-20 minutes) or for a coffee break.
 Instead of going down the hall or downstairs, pick a coffee shop a few blocks away.
 With the spring and summer around the corner, the warmer and brighter weather is a good incentive too.

-- If you have the luxury to live close to the office, walk to/from work.
+- If you have the luxury to live close to the office or WFH, walk to/from work or take a morning stroll while you take a call.
 I used to live 2 miles from my office when I lived in Boston, and walked each way.
 Even in the snow – truth.
 So on days, I didn’t have time to workout, I felt less guilty because I knew I was still taking the time to be active each day.
+Now WFH I try to pace while I take a call or get outside for a few minutes each day, even just to breathe the fresh air.

 - Workout harder – don’t just do the bare minimum, or the “hey at least I did something” workout.
 Put in a little more a few days a week, so you know you’re making up for all that sitting.